 - Installation and setup could be cumbersome

-- Modularity and expandability also demand a high-performance server, thus bloggers need to invest more on hosting.
+- Modularity and expandability also demand a high-performance server, thus bloggers need to invest more in hosting.

-The Drupal is another open source project deals in providing content management system (CMS) for a wide range of applications.
+Drupal is another open-source project deals in providing a content management system (CMS) for a wide range of applications.
 With a variety of freely available modules and themes, one can create and maintain websites for different purposes.
 It is very much known for its security which is stronger than its competitors.
 According to the 2019 release report, it has a market share of 3.4% in CMS.

 Drupal is based on the PHP scripting language, and it is recommended to use the MySQL database to run Drupal, you must first install the PHP support program.
 The installation and configuration environment of apache + Mysql + PHP is recommended.
 It is recommended to use the lamp installation kit under the Linux system or the wamp suite under the windows system.